LeriGogoladze/Int-bank/README.md

-#Int Bank
+#Intro to python
-- This code contains demo code for TBC academy course intro to python
+- This repo contains demo code for the TBC Academy's "intro to python" course